Projection Pursuit Gaussian Process Regression: Introduction

 Data analysis for computer simulations usually suffers from the ``small data'' issue, because the computer simulation runs can be highly costly.
-For example, each run of a typical computational fluid dynamics model for aerospace engineering takes a few days or even weeks \cite{mak2018efficient}.
-Many computer simulations also pose the \textit{curse of dimensionality} problem, in the sense that the input dimension is high so that building an accurate surrogate model based on limited data points becomes more challenging.
-A classic approach for dimension reduction in computer experiments is sensitivity analysis \cite{oakley2004probabilistic,saltelli2010variance}.
-Variable selection for Gaussian processes models is considered by \cite{linkletter2006variable}.
-In Gaussian process regression, it is also known that some correlation structures perform better in high-dimensional scenarios \cite{stein1999interpolation}.
-Recently, additive Gaussian process models have received considerable attention \cite{deng2017additive,duvenaud2011additive,lebarbier2005detecting}.
+For example, each run of a typical computational fluid dynamics model for aerospace engineering takes a few days or even weeks to run \citep{mak2018efficient}.
+Many computer simulations also pose the \textit{curse of dimensionality} problem, in the sense that the input dimension is relatively high so that building an accurate surrogate model based on limited data points becomes more challenging.
+Classic approaches for dimension reduction in computer experiments include sensitivity analysis \citep{durrande2013anova,oakley2004probabilistic,saltelli2010variance}, ridge approximation \citep{hokanson2018data,glaws2020inverse,pinkus1997approximating}.
+Variable selection for Gaussian processes models is considered in \cite{linkletter2006variable}, \cite{gu2019jointly} and \cite{constantine2014active}.
+In Gaussian process regression, it is also known that some correlation structures perform better in high-dimensional scenarios \citep{stein1999interpolation}.
+Recently, additive Gaussian process models have received considerable attention \citep{deng2017additive,duvenaud2011additive,lebarbier2005detecting,delbridge2020randomly,durrande2012additive,tripathy2016gaussian}.
 Although these models are more scalable to the input dimension, their capability of model fitting is lower because these models can only reconstruct additive functions precisely.